-From 20 July 2020 to 16 August 2020 "excluded sector" means-
+From 20 July 2020 to 16 August 2020 "excluded sector" means

 - The finance sector including but not restricted to-

 - (i) banking;

 - (ii) insurance;

 - (iii) fund industry including managers and administrators;

 - (iv) accountancy services;

 - (v) trust and corporate service providers;

 - (vi) other financial services.

 - Legal services.

 - E-gaming etc.

 - IT; information technology and digital

 - Space and utilities (including gas and telecoms).

 - Public administration

 - Any retailer that is liable to pay or will be liable to pay income tax at a 10% rate under the large retailers' tax for the 2018/19 income tax year.

 - Any business that receives a significant amount of its income from Isle of Man Government in any way and including payments for underwritten events.

 - Any constituent entity of a MNE group under the Income Tax (Country-by-Country Reporting) Regulations 2017 (total consolidated group revenue of 750 million Euro or more).

 - Agriculture and Forestry

 - Construction and related trade workers.

 - Education / Teaching (Private)

 - Mining & Quarrying

 - Other Professional Services

 - Wholesale Distribution

-From 17 August 2020 to 11 October 2020 "excluded sector" means-
+From 17 August 2020 to 13 September 2020 "excluded sector" means-

-All sectors except travel and tourism.
+• All sectors except travel and tourism.

-From 12 October 2020 to 3 January 2021 "excluded sector" means-
+From 14 September 2020 "excluded sector" means-

-All sectors except -
+• All sectors.